Sauravkr1806/IPL-Predictor/README.md

 A machine learning project to find out the win probability of team in the IPL matches based on the current situation and deployed on flask web as the backend.This model analyzes various match features, team performance, and player statistics to offer real-time predictions.For the more infromation about the ipl,[Click Here ](https://en.wikipedia.org/wiki/Indian_Premier_League).

 # About This Project
-The "IPL Win Predictor" leverages logistic regression to provide insights into the probability of a team winning an IPL match.
+The "IPL Predictor" leverages logistic regression to provide insights into the probability of a team winning an IPL match.
 This model analyzes various match features, team performance, and player statistics to offer real-time predictions.

 # Run On Terminal
 Mozilla-Firefox